simonmichael/hledger/hledger-web/hledger-web.m4.md

 ```

 Here's how it looks as of hledger-1.17.
-(Note this corresponds to the Transaction data type - use its definition in
+(Note this corresponds to the Transaction data type - use the type definitions in
 [Hledger.Data.Types](https://github.com/simonmichael/hledger/blob/master/hledger-lib/Hledger/Data/Types.hs)
 for reference):